Kids Can Say No!: Harris' trial

 In 2014, Harris was convicted of twelve counts of indecent assault against four young girls, having committed nine counts before the 1985 release of Kids Can Say No!

 Kids Can Say No! resurfaced in 2014 when Harris, then 83 years old, was prosecuted for twelve counts of indecent assault between 1968 and 1986 against four young girls; the youngest was seven years old.
 The prosecutors found Kids Can Say No! on YouTube and wanted to show it at trial for its unintentional irony, but the film was ruled irrelevant to the case and not admitted as evidence.

 After the trial began, Jessica Skippon issued a legal warning to media outlets not to use the film without written permission.
 The director wrote to The Independent that no complaints were made against Harris during the making of the film.
 In an article about the allegations against Harris, The Sunday Telegraph noted that Kids Can Say No! was commissioned by the NSPCC; an NSPCC spokesperson responded, "The film was made independently by Rolf Harris and a film company nearly 30 years ago ...
 We did not commission it, fund it, make it or distribute it".

 Southwark Crown Court found Harris guilty of all twelve counts of indecent assault.
-During the trial, it was discovered that, while making Kids Can Say No!, Harris was involved in a casual sexual relationship with his daughter Bindi's best friend; the relationship began when the victim was 13 years old and lasted for 15 years.
+During the trial, it was discovered that, while making Kids Can Say No!, Harris was sexually abusing his daughter Bindi's best friend; the relationship began when the victim was 13 years old and lasted for 15 years.
 Harris had committed nine of the twelve counts by the film's release, including the assault of fifteen-year-old Tonya Lee in London three months before the release.
 The first complainant was about the age of the children in Kids Can Say No!, although the conviction related to this count was quashed in 2017.
 The last assault of which Harris was convicted occurred several weeks after his meeting with officials in Western Australia to propose another film about child sexual abuse.
 A former child actor from the Barbara Speake Stage School who appeared in Kids Can Say No! said that Harris' behavior with older girls at the school made Harris' eventual arrest unsurprising.